loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 [Link to MemTest86 Pro HTML report](/2025/10/MemTest86-Report-20251014-010205_656452.html)

-## Installing Proxmox Backup Server
+# Installing Proxmox Backup Server

 This is where things get difficult.
 I found [this](https://wiki.junicast.de/en/junicast/review/opnsense_dec740) really helpful page by Jochen Demmer, along with this accompanying [YouTube video](https://www.youtube.com/watch?v=w33ijSZEEUc).
 In it, Jochen describes how he tried to install Proxmox, but was unable to get it to boot.
 I even emailed Jochen, but he had no further information than what was in the post and video.
 He actually ended up pulling the NVMe SSD out of the DEC740 and installing it in a different PC to write Proxmox to it.

 Armed with that information, I wrote the [PBS ISO](https://www.proxmox.com/en/downloads/proxmox-backup-server/iso) directly to a USB flash drive using `dd` and immediately ran into the same issue as Jochen (not sure what I expected to happen).
 The error is below, nothing else on the screen.
+I suspect this is something to do with the lack of a graphics output on this board and the fact that I'm using serial.

 ```
 error: file `/boot/' not found.
 ```

-As a last-ditch attempt, I then wrote [Ventoy](https://www.ventoy.net/en/index.html) to the USB flash drive and copied the PBS ISO to the mounted directory.
-Sure enough, Ventoy booted without issue!
-If you don't set the two `Uart Configuration Options` in the BIOS (from above), this won't work.
+I then wrote [Ventoy](https://www.ventoy.net/en/index.html) to the USB flash drive and copied the PBS ISO to the mounted directory.
+Sure enough, Ventoy booted without issue (if you don't set the two `Uart Configuration Options` in the BIOS from above, this won't work)

 ```
                              GNU GRUB  version 2.04